FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/wasm.md

    :header-rows: 1

    * - Type
-     - 描述
+     - Description
    * - i32
-     - Length of the current transaction input data
+     - Length of current transaction input data
 ```

 #### getCaller

 **_ Description _**

-Obtain the address of the caller who initiated the contract call, and allocate the memory area to store the caller's address in advance.。
+Obtain the address of the caller who initiated the contract call, and allocate the memory area to store the caller's address in advance。

 **_ Parameters _**